Crown Jewels of the United Kingdom: Altar plate

-In the Jewel House there is a collection of chalices, patens, flagons, candlesticks, and dishes – all silver-gilt except five gold communion vessels – that are displayed on the high altar or in front of the royal box at Westminster Abbey during coronations.
-Some are also used at other times.
-Although not regalia, such items are considered to be Crown Jewels by virtue of their long association with the Jewel House.
+In the Jewel House there is a collection of chalices, patens, flagons, candlesticks, and dishes – all silver-gilt except five gold communion vessels – that are displayed on the altars of Westminster Abbey during coronations.
+Although not regalia these items, known as plate (from the Spanish plata, meaning silver), are considered to be Crown Jewels by virtue of their long association with the Jewel House.

 One of the most striking pieces is a large dish 95 cm across and weighing 13 kg, in the centre of which is a relief depiction of the Last Supper.
 Around the edge are four engravings of biblical scenes: the Washing of the Feet, the Walk to Emmaus, the Coming of the Holy Ghost, and Christ's Commission to the Apostles.
 Made in 1664 for James, Duke of York, and later acquired by Charles II, it stands on the high altar during a coronation ceremony.
 At each end of the altar stands a 3 ft tall candlestick made in the 17th century, which is engraved all over with scrolls, leaves and flowers.

 An altar dish and flagon were made in 1691 for the royal Church of St Peter ad Vincula at the Tower of London.
-The dish measures 70 cm across and depicts the Last Supper above the coat of arms of co-regents William III and Mary II.
+The dish measures 70 cm across and depicts the Last Supper above the coat of arms of co-monarchs William III and Mary II.
 The flagon stands 42.5 cm tall.
 Both pieces are still used in the chapel on Easter, Whitsun and Christmas, and they were first displayed at a coronation in 1821.

 Another dish still in regular use is the Maundy Dish – one of six used by the King at Royal Maundy for handing out alms to elderly people in recognition of their service to the church and local community.
 The ceremony, which takes place in a different cathedral every year, entirely replaced the ancient custom of washing the feet of the poor in 1730, and the dish, though it bears the royal cypher of William and Mary, dates from the reign of Charles II.
 Two purses containing specially minted coins are taken from the dish and presented to each recipient.